-Students and staff are expected to 'Keep Left and Keep Moving' on all stairs and should walk on the left of the corridor when moving around the academy.
+Students and staff are expected to 'Keep Left and Keep Moving' on all stairs and corridors when moving around the academy.
 For health & safety reasons, they are not permitted to run in the academy at any time.

 Whilst in the Refectory, students are expected to demonstrate the TDA values and follow the rules and routines which pertain to this specific context (e.g. queuing for food, moving around the Refectory, conversing with their peers, etc.) Students must follow all instructions from Refectory staff and Mid-Day Assistants.